Elite-HRV/spren-vision-ios/docs/Introduction.md

 ## SprenVision

-The Spren Finger Camera SDK (**SprenVision**) is a useful tool for companies that don't already have their own device to collect inter-beat intervals.
+The Spren Finger Camera SDK (**Spren Vision**) is a useful tool for companies that don't already have their own device to collect inter-beat intervals.
 It's effortless to install and you can integrate it seamlessly into your mobile app in just a few steps!
-Check out our [SprenVision iOS SDK](https://docs.spren.com/sprenvision-ios-sdk) page for more information on installation, getting started, and code examples.
+Check out our [Spren Vision iOS SDK](https://docs.spren.com/sprenvision/WuSv-spren-vision-ios-sdk) page for more information on installation, getting started, and code examples.

 ## Know Before You Code